Word-Object Drawings

 Colors, used as the cover of the October 21, 1972 New Yorker, may be Steinberg’s artful poke at Jasper Johns’s 1959 False Start and related works.
 Over a gesturally painted background, Johns stenciled color names in the wrong colors.
 In the Steinberg, the color words alone comprise the composition, each one misidentified in bold billboard-style letters, perhaps to signal the duplicitous address of advertising promotions.

 Original drawing for The New Yorker cover, October 21, 1972.
 Colors, 1971.
 Cut paper collage with watercolor, oil, colored pencil, colored paper, and rubber stamp on paper, 29 ¼ x 21 ¾ in.
-Centre Pompidou, Paris; Gift of The Saul Steinberg Foundation.
+Centre Pompidou, Musée national d’art moderne/CCI, París; Gift of The Saul Steinberg Foundation to the American Friends of the Centre Pompidou (2017), gifted to the Centre Pompidou (2022).

 Enable Javascript